-Open enrollment for the Hepatitis vaccine program is limited to once per year.
+Open enrollment for the Hepatitis Vaccine Program is limited to once per year.
 Occasionally, special circumstances may allow for entry into the program outside of the normal open enrollment period.
 Participating providers must commit to accurate and timely documentation and reporting of vaccine usage, serving patients who are eligible for free or low-cost health care services, and fulfilling vaccine storage and handling requirements.
-Vaccines need to be stored at the right temperature (35 to 46°F) to protect your patients from disease.
+Hepatitis vaccines need to be stored at the right temperature (36 to 46°F) to protect your patients from disease.
 Adhering to vaccine storage and handling protocol is critical to the success and effectiveness of your vaccination efforts.
 Continuation of the program depends on availability of vaccine.

 SFDPH Vaccine Management Plan – Must be reviewed annually by the Vaccine Coordinator and Backup Coordinator

 Key Staff Contacts Form – Post a copy of this on your storage unit and update it with any staffing change

 Emergency Vaccine Management Plan – Post a copy of this on your storage unit and update annually or with any staffing change

 EZIZ Trainings – Both Storage and Handling trainings must be completed annually by Vaccine Coordinator, Backup, and any other staff monitoring temperatures

 SFDPH Vaccine Storage and Handling Incident Summary Form – Complete this form if your vaccine storage unit temperatures go out of range